 Why transition to an electric fleet?

 There are many benefits to enjoy.
-Sustainability, optimised operational performance, and lower total cost of ownership are at the heart of any fleet transition program, and electric vehicles (EVs) can deliver across all fronts.
+Sustainability, optimized operational performance, and lower total cost of ownership are at the heart of any fleet transition program, and electric vehicles (EVs) can deliver across all fronts.

 Reduced running costs